Cash App Tax Reporting for Freelancers & Small Biz in 2025

 What is Form 1099-K for Cash App Business Accounts?

-Form 1099-K is the IRS’s way of keeping track of business transactions made through platforms like Cash App.
-If you receive payments for goods or services, this form reports your total earnings for the year.
+Form 1099-K is the IRS’s way of tracking business transactions made through platforms like Cash App.
+If you receive payments for goods or services, Cash App will report your total earnings for the year to the IRS.

 Who Needs to File?